 With rechargeable hearing aids, you can take the hassle out of changing your batteries every few days.
 You simply place your hearing aids in their chargeable port overnight and when you wake up in the morning they're ready to go - so you never need to change a battery again.

 The technological advances in hearing aids have come a long way from their humble beginnings.
 With Bluetooth enabled hearing aids you can connect directly to your Apple or Android smartphone.
 This allows you to control your hearing aids via an app.
 Perhaps you've entered a room with more background noise?
 You can change the setting right there, on your phone.
 It makes taking phone calls, even in the busiest places, a breeze.
 And you'll never need headphones to listen to music through your phone again, just play it directly to your hearing aids.

+Are you a keen traveller?
 There's even the option to translate languages through your hearing aids onto your phone.
-So you'll never need to worry if you don't speak the same language when you go on holiday.
+So you'll be able to show off your skills when you go on holiday.